UNiXMIT/UNiXextend/kb/AcuXDBC-Win.md

 AcuXDBC Client can be installed using a standalone installer, too.

-The installers are available to download from the Micro Focus Support Portal - https://portal.microfocus.com/
+The installers are available to download from the Rocket Support Portal - https://my.rocketsoftware.com/RocketCommunity/s
 During the installation you will be asked to enter your product code and key.

 #### Set Environment Variables